Treatment for shingles

 Olive Leaf:

 - Olive leaves are herbs for shingles that contain a glucoside named oleuropein, enzymes, and many other essential substances for the human body.
 They have astringent, antiseptic, and diuretic properties, but their antiviral characteristics are so powerful that they can help you combat many ailments.
 People with AIDS have used substantial doses of this leaf, and the results have been fantastic.
-The secret of this is to make a strong tea.
+The secret to this is to make strong tea.
 It can taste unpleasant, but it’s worth it, so don’t let this discourage you.

 Lemon Balm:

 - The benefits of this herb go beyond its soothing effects and aromatherapy.
 All the plants, including the flower, branches, and leaves, can be used for medicinal purposes.
 Lemon balm is from the mint family and produces a soothing effect on the central nervous system.
 It treats stomach disorders, insomnia, fever, nausea, irritability, flu, bronchial inflammation, high blood pressure, and PMS syndrome.
 And for this exact reason, it’s often used to treat herpes topically because it relieves pain.
 Many studies indicate that lemon balm has antiviral properties.
-They discovered this herb prevents the virus from attaching to new cells.
+They discovered that this herb prevents the virus from attaching to new cells.
 This means that by taking this tea orally, the herpes virus will not thrive and will live for a short time in your body.

 Homeopathy for shingles activates the body’s natural healing ability by strengthening the immune system with medicine that has undergone progressive dilutions.
 In the case of a person with shingles, a homeopath will develop a treatment plan based on the root cause of the individual’s complaint, such as burning pain, itchy rash, and pus-filled blisters.